ZacSweers/kgp-150-leak-patcher/README.md

 ## Usage

 Apply the plugin in the root `build.gradle` file, no other configuration needed.
-It will no-op if the detected runtime version of KGP is not `1.5.0`.
+It is only applicable for KGP 1.5.0 (not 1.4.32, should be fixed in 1.5.10).

 ```kotlin
 // Apply in the root build.gradle file